Marriagetoxin: Anime

 An anime television series adaptation was announced on October 1, 2025.
-It will be produced by Bones Film and directed by Motonobu Hori, with series composition and scripts handled by Kimiko Ueno, characters designed by Kōhei Tokuoka, who will also serve as chief animation director, and music composed by Taisei Iwasaki and Yuma Yamaguchi.
-The series is set to premiere in April 2026 on the brand new Ka-Anival!! programming block on Kansai TV, Fuji TV and their affiliates.
+It is produced by Bones Film and directed by Motonobu Hori, with series composition and scripts handled by Kimiko Ueno, characters designed by Kōhei Tokuoka, who also served as chief animation director, and music composed by Taisei Iwasaki and Yuma Yamaguchi.
+The series aired from April 7 to June 30, 2026, on the brand new Ka-Anival!! programming block on Kansai TV, Fuji TV, and their affiliates.
+The opening theme song is "Kill or Kiss", performed by Yurina Hirate, and the ending theme song is "Shake Na Baby", performed by AKASAKI.
+Crunchyroll is streaming the series.
+Muse Communication licensed the series in Southeast Asia.

+A second season was announced following the airing of the final episode.
+It is set to premiere in January 2027 on the same programming block.